-At December 31, 2023, the Company's credit exposure associated with its securities borrowed/loaned activities was spread amongst 94 counterparties and the amount of loss to be incurred if all the counterparties failed to perform to the terms of their contracts would not exceed approximately \$6,640 which represents the net exposure of collateral advanced/received vs. market value of securities received/advanced.
+At December 31, 2024, the Company's credit exposure associated with its securities borrowed/loaned activities was spread amongst 98 counterparties and the amount of loss to be incurred if all the counterparties failed to perform to the terms of their contracts would not exceed approximately \$9,138 which represents the net exposure of collateral advanced/received vs. market value of securities received/advanced.

-In addition, at December 31, 2023, approximately 85% of the Company's cash balance is held by Texas Capital Bank, 10% is held by BMO Harris Bank, N.A., 2% is held by the Lakeside Bank, 2% is held by Woori America Bank and 1% is held by various bank institutions.
+In addition, at December 31, 2024, approximately 95% of the Company's cash balance is held by BMO Harris Bank, N.A., 2% is held by the Lakeside Bank, 2% is held by Woori America Bank and 1% is held by various bank institutions.

-(16) Subsequent Events
+(19) Subsequent Events

-The Company has evaluated subsequent events through February 29, 2024, the date the consolidated statement of financial condition were issued and determined there were no other material matters which required accounting for or disclosure in the statement of financial condition.
+The Company has evaluated subsequent events through February 28, 2025, the date the consolidated statement of financial condition were issued and determined there were no material matters which required accounting for or disclosure in the consolidated statement of financial condition.